jcdoll/purpleAirRelayControl/scripts/filter_efficiency_analysis/README.md

 - **R² (Coefficient of Determination)**: How well the model fits your data (>0.8 is excellent)
 - **RMSE/MAE**: Prediction accuracy metrics
 - **Data Quality**: Number of valid data points used

+## **CRITICAL: Current Model Performance Issues**

+**Performance testing has revealed significant issues with the current implementation:**

+- **Parameter estimation failures** - Model converges to similar values (~80% efficiency) regardless of true filter performance
+- **Poor fit quality** - R² values often negative, indicating model fits worse than a simple average
+- **High estimation errors** - Mean efficiency estimation error of 59%, with maximum errors exceeding 200%
+- **Optimization problems** - Algorithm appears to get stuck in local minima or hit parameter bounds

+**Recommendation**: This tool should be considered **experimental** and not used for critical filter replacement decisions until these issues are resolved.

+**For reliable filter monitoring, consider:**
+- Direct pressure drop measurements across the filter
+- Periodic visual inspection and manufacturer replacement schedules
+- Professional HVAC system evaluation

 ## Configuration Reference